Resurfacing & Repair in the DFW Metroplex

 A less obvious sign that your pool might need work is if there’s leakage.
 You can place a bucket filled with water at the shallow step of a pool and compare the amount lost at that point from evaporation.
 If the water level outside the bucket goes down more than the water inside the bucket, you have a leak, but no way to know where it is.

 We use advanced leak detection equipment like hydrophones and sonic testing to pinpoint the location of the leak so we can fix it quickly and you can get back to enjoying your pool.
-Just contact us for a quote and consultation.
+Just contact us for a free quote and consultation.

 About Willsha Pools